AbdulahAli/LegalMentions/Abdullah'sTriangleIntersectionMethod.md

 it is just the same in the y axis

-Then we apply this method to work on the z axis as well, by dividing XY coordinates of ABC points by the Z coordinate of these points
+Then we apply this method to work on the z axis as well, by dividing XY coordinates of ABC points by the Z coordinate of these points, or multiplying the rest sides of the equation by the value of Z and simplifying the inquality.

 This method has some optimizations and simplfications and all of them are considered in this method.